 So when choosing between Wix and Squarespace, is there a clear winner?
 It would seem so.
 Wix is generally a better, more affordable tool, with more flexibility for a wide range of websites.
 Squarespace, on the other hand, scores points for its blogging feature and their fully-responsive templates.

-Also, if you didn’t forget to count scores, you’ll have noted a clear 6:4 win for Wix.
-It’s also remarkable that all the points Wix scored over Squarespace, they did win it by several lengths (Ease of Use, SEO, Apps & Widgets as well as Pricing).
+Also, if you didn’t forget to count scores, you’ll have noted a close 6:5 win for Wix.
+However, it’s remarkable that most of the points Wix scored over Squarespace, they did win them by several lengths (Ease of Use, Apps & Widgets as well as Pricing).

 But it doesn’t mean Squarespace should be avoided at all costs.
-In fact, if you are a dedicated blogger without too much need for SEO, we would highly recommend Squarespace (unless you want the full shebang with WordPress).
+In fact, if you are a dedicated blogger, we would highly recommend Squarespace (unless you want the full shebang with WordPress).
 Their structured approach to design also means you are pretty much guaranteed a great-looking website that works on all devices.

 Finally, one thing to note is that neither are the best for larger online stores.
 If that’s what you’re after, check our comparison chart here.